oryon-osint/investigation-templates/README.md

 ## 🎯 Overview

-The **Cyber Intelligence Toolkit** is an open-source collection of manuals, playbooks, checklists, and appendices that support a wide range of investigative and analytical activities.
-It is intended for professionals and practitioners who need structured, reliable, and practical references during digital investigations.
+The **Cyber Intelligence Toolkit** is a curated collection of manuals, playbooks, checklists, and appendices built to support a wide spectrum of investigative and analytical tasks.
+It equips investigators, analysts, and practitioners with structured, reliable, and actionable references for digital investigations — from rapid verification and OSINT workflows to deep forensic analysis.

 This repository emphasizes: